mdiller/kewi/README.md

 </p>

 This is my grand plan to make a library thing that should make it a lot easier to create scripts and run them.
 There will be multiple ways to run scripts but one of them will be via a discord bot.
 I've got SOOOOOOOOOOOOOOOOOOOOOOO many plans and ideas of how to make this amazing and good, lets see how far I get!

+## loose list of pip libs used
+- argcomplete
+- orjson